 Although Kurt has handled hundreds of personal injury cases throughout his career, the case that gained Kurt the most notoriety involved medical malpractice.
 In 2002, a surgeon at a local hospital botched a heart and lung transplant involving a beautiful seventeen-year-old girl named Jesica Santillan.
 Unfortunately, Jesica died as a result of the surgery and Kurt was called in to represent her family.
 Kurt was able to reach a settlement with the hospital before a lawsuit had to be filed.
 As a result of his work on the case, Kurt was interviewed by Good Morning America and the Today Show and was asked to participate in a press conference on Capitol Hill regarding pending medical malpractice legislation.

-Kurt recently represented the parents of a family of four who were killed when a tractor trailer truck smashed into the back of the family’s pick-up truck on I-95 in North Carolina.
+Kurt is known for representing the parents of a family of four who were killed when a tractor trailer truck smashed into the back of the family’s pick-up truck on I-95 in North Carolina.
 A pavement marking company was working on the highway that day and caused traffic to back up for over six miles which was against DOT regulations.
 The pavement marking company also failed to adequately warn oncoming traffic of the back-up.
 Kurt sued the trucking company and the pavement marking company and was able to settle the case on the eve of trial for 9.5 million dollars.

 Kurt is married and is the father of three children – all adults.
 He recently became a grandfather as well.
 When he is not working on his client’s cases or playing with his grandchildren, Kurt enjoys training for triathlons and cheering for the Wolfpack, Tarheel and Blue Devil football teams.
 When the teams play each other, Kurt doesn’t know what to do!